-During the fourth quarter of 2012 the President of the Company, Kenneth H. Globus, was reimbursed \$24,408 and in the third quarter of 2011 he was reimbursed \$11,406 for the value of the trade-in of personal vehicles that were used to purchase two Company vehicles.
+During the fourth quarter of 2012 the President of the Company, Kenneth H. Globus, was reimbursed \$24,408 for the value of the trade-in of a personal vehicle that was used to purchase a Company vehicle.
+For the year ended December 31, 2013 there were no such transactions.